Luxamman/linux-desktop/README.md

 - **A finished system for non-technical users**

 The scripts are meant to be executed by someone familiar with Linux basics.
 The resulting system, however, is designed for everyday users who should not need to touch the terminal at all.
+Like for your parents or grandparents system.

 ---

 ### Goal

-Fast installation for pros, usable system for users.
-Like for your parents or grandparents system.

 - Fast and repeatable setup
-- Migrate users from Windows to Linux with minimal friction
+- Migrate users from Windows to Linux with minimal friction and effort
 - Use old or older hardware for loger
 - Up-to-date desktop applications via Flatpak
 - Minimal changes to the base system